-And it seems like kids always get milk into the most unlikely places, especially when they carry their sippy cups all over the house.
+And it seems like kids always get this drink into the most unlikely places, especially when they carry their sippy cups all over the house.

-Below are instructions for milk stain removal for fabric, upholstery and carpet, so you don't have to cry over spilled milk.
+Below are instructions for how to remove these spots and spills from fabric, upholstery and carpet, so you don't have to cry over spilled milk.

-Remember, however, that the quicker you treat the stain caused by the milk the better.
+Remember, the quicker you treat the spot the better.

-In addition, do not use warm or hot water in treating the stain, but only cold so you don't basically cook the proteins in the milk, which will set the stain.
+In addition, do not use warm or hot water in the process, but only cold, so you don't basically cook the proteins in the milk, which will set it.

 Step 1: Run the fabric, inside out, under the cold (not warm or hot) water to flush out as much of the milk as possible.